kossnocorp/superstate/README.md

 #### `instance.send`

-The method sends an event to the statechart.
+This proxy object allows to send events to the statechart.

 ```ts
 instance.on("playing", () => console.log("Playing!"));